jonryley/genesis-gated-business-lifecycle/lifecycle.md

   </a>
 </p>

-# Genesis Arc
+# Summit
 ## The Gated Business Lifecycle

-The Genesis Arc lifecycle defines how organisations identify, win, deliver, and scale revenue.
+The Summit lifecycle defines how organisations identify, win, deliver, and scale revenue.

 It aligns sales, delivery, and leadership through clear stages and enforced gates.